jeremiasavaro/medilab/README.md

 ## Overview

-This is a simple yet powerful web application that integrates an AI engine to provide enhanced functionalities.
-The application is designed to demonstrate the seamless integration of AI within a web environment, using a modern tech stack that includes a Python/Flask backend, a React frontend, and various AI/ML frameworks.
+This project aims to develop a web application in the field of medicine, specialized in the analysis and diagnosis of X-ray images.
+The application will use artificial intelligence to process and evaluate medical images, providing fast and accurate diagnoses that can assist patients. health professionals in clinical decision making.
 ## Features

 - **AI-Driven Backend:**